 Most patients diagnosed with a glioma receive fractionated radiotherapy.
-Fractionated radiotherapy is when the full dose of radiation is divided into a number of smaller doses called fractions.
+Fractionated radiotherapy is a treatment in which the full dose of radiation is divided into a number of smaller doses, called fractions.
 This allows healthy cells to recover between treatments.
-It is also called External Beam RadioTherapy (EBRT).
-Fractionated external beam radiotherapy (EBRT) is the most common method of radiotherapy used for people with brain tumours.
-A large machine outside of the body aims beams of radiation at the head.
-Because cancer cells may invade normal tissue around a tumour, the radiation may be aimed at the tumour and nearby brain tissue (called a margin), or at the entire brain.
+It is also called external beam radiotherapy (EBRT).
+Fractionated external beam radiotherapy is the most common method of radiotherapy used for people with brain tumours.
+A large machine outside the body aims beams of radiation at the head.
+Because cancer cells may invade normal tissue around a tumour, the radiation may be aimed at the tumour and some surrounding brain tissue (called a margin), or at the whole brain.
 Some people will also need radiation aimed at the spinal cord.
-Fractionated radiotherapy is often given over a period of about 6 weeks and you will need to attend every day (except weekends).
-See 'How radiotherapy is given' (page 9).
+Fractionated radiotherapy is often given over a period of about six weeks, and you will need to attend every day (except weekends).
+See 'How is fractionated radiotherapy planned?' (page 9).

 Sometimes radiotherapy is given as a palliative, or supportive care, treatment.
-This is when radiotherapy is used to control the symptoms of your brain tumour, rather than try to treat the brain tumour.
-For example, a shorter course of radiotherapy can shrink the tumour which in turn will relieve symptoms of pressure such as headache, sickness and drowsiness.
+This is when radiotherapy is used to control the symptoms of your brain tumour, rather than to treat the brain tumour.
+For example, a shorter course of radiotherapy (15 fractions) can shrink the tumour, which in turn will relieve symptoms of pressure, such as headache, sickness and drowsiness.
 You still have radiotherapy to the brain as a course of daily treatment sessions called fractions, but how long the course lasts will vary.
-It is likely to be 1 to 2 weeks of daily treatments so a much shorter regimen.
+It is likely to be one to two weeks of daily treatments, so a much shorter regimen.
 It may be given in conjunction with palliative treatment or when active treatment is no longer appropriate.
 You will be living with your brain tumour, and may do so for a long time, but you may need supportive care that helps you lead the life you want to lead.
 The focus here is on managing symptoms so that you can lead a good quality of life.
-Remember - palliative care is not end of life care.
-These are two very different stages and you can lead a good quality of life for a long time when receiving palliative care.
+Remember - palliative care is not end-of-life care.
+These are two very different stages, and you can lead a good quality of life for a long time when receiving palliative care.